iExecBlockchainComputing/iexec-sdk/README.md

-iexec dataset show [address|index] # show dataset details iexec dataset count # count your total number of dataset iexec dataset count --user <userAddress> # count user total number of dataset iexec dataset encrypt # generate a key and encrypt the dataset files from ./datasets/original/ iexec dataset encrypt --algorithm scone # generate a key and encrypt the dataset files from ./datasets/original/ with Scone TEE iexec dataset push-secret [datasetAddress] # push the secret for the encrypted dataset iexec dataset check-secret [datasetAddress] # check if a secret exists for the dataset
+iexec dataset show [address|index] # show dataset details iexec dataset count # count your total number of dataset iexec dataset count --user <userAddress> # count user total number of dataset iexec dataset encrypt --algorithm scone # generate a key and encrypt the dataset files from ./datasets/original/ with Scone TEE iexec dataset push-secret [datasetAddress] # push the secret for the encrypted dataset iexec dataset check-secret [datasetAddress] # check if a secret exists for the dataset